 In 2017, she was nominated as Fellow of the Association for the Sciences of Limnology and Oceanography.

 Isabel has been working on the influence of Saharan dust on aquatic ecosystems and its role as a vector of microbial dispersal.
 In addition, she has contributed in several oceanographic cruises to Antarctica and in the most emblematic worldwide oceanographic cruise in the last decades, the circumnavigation Malaspina 2010, to provide insights into the nature and function of dissolved organic matter and exopolymer particles in the global carbon cycle.
 She is an expert on spectroscopic properties of dissolved organic matter and on assembling /fragmentation dynamics of exopolymer particles and their fate in the ocean.
 More recently, her research is focused on the microbial ecology and biogeochemistry of wetlands and reservoirs, particularly on the climatic forcing by greenhouse gases emissions from these ecosystems and their links with extreme climatic events.

-Isabel teaches Ecosystem ecology at the undergraduate level.
+Isabel teaches Population and Community Ecology at the undergraduate level.
 Her post-graduate teaching is Microbial Biogeography (Master of Conservation, Management, and Restoration of the Biodiversity) and Creativity, Rigor and Communication in Science (Master of Genetics and Evolution).
-She has supervised six PhD students and currently is supervising another one.
+She has supervised seven PhD students and currently is supervising other three.
 In 2015, Isabel chaired the international congress of the Association for the Sciences of Oceanography and Limnology that was held in Granada.
-She serves as a reviewer for top journals and research foundations.
+She serves as an associated editor in the journal Scientific Reports and reviewer of top journals and research foundations.